habedi/cogitator/README.md

 ---

-Cogitatør is a Python toolkit for experimenting and working with [chain-of-thought (CoT) prompting](https://arxiv.org/abs/2201.11903) techniques in large language models (LLMs).
+Cogitator is a Python toolkit for experimenting and working with [chain-of-thought (CoT) prompting](https://arxiv.org/abs/2201.11903) techniques in large language models (LLMs).
 CoT prompting improves LLM performance on complex tasks (like question-answering, reasoning, and problem-solving)